-You do not pay the following taxes:
+Trainees and interns DO NOT pay the following taxes:

-- Social Security tax (FICA)
+- Social Security tax

+- Medicare tax

-- Federal unemployment tax (FUTA)
+- Federal unemployment tax

 When you start your training in the U.S., you will fill out a W-4 form so that your host trainer can estimate what income should be withheld from your wages for tax purposes.
 This is then paid directly to the U.S. Treasury on your behalf.
-At the end of the tax year (every April), you must verify that you have paid the correct amount of tax by filing a tax return.

 Follow these instructions to fill out the W-4 form:

-- Line 7: leave this blank
+- Steps 2-3: leave blank

 If you worked more than one job, you will have a W-2 for each job.
 Make sure you have all W-2s before you file your tax return.